fernandoacorreia/azure-docker-registry/README.md

 You can aquire a certificate with a provider of your choice, request a free one at [StartSSL](http://www.startssl.com/), or create a self-signed certificate.
 This last option may have some issues, unless you configure the operating system of your client computer to trust the self-signed certificate.
 Since this project is targeted at production-quality deployments, it will assume that there is a valid SSL certificate for the domain chosen for the registry server.

-Either way, save a copy of your certificate and its respective unencrypted key to these exact locations:
+Either way, save a copy of your certificate (concatenated with the proper CA bundle) and its respective unencrypted key to these exact locations:

 * Certificate: `/tmp/docker-registry/ssl.crt`
 * Key: `/tmp/docker-registry/ssl.key`